SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/external-sharing-reports.md

 The generated report displays all externally shared content based on the workspace and filter selection.

 The following columns are visible:
-* **Name**; the workspace, content, groups, and external users shown in the tree grid.
+* **Name**; the workspace, content, groups and external users are shown in the tree grid.
-* **Permission levels**; the level of access for external users on the content.
+* **Permission levels**; the level of access for external users over the content.
   * For example, this can be: **Full Control**, **Design**, **Read**, **Edit**, **Contribute**...

 Find and display additional columns in the **column chooser**, located in the top right corner, next to the search bar.

 The options available to select are: